tea2code/fantasy-rts/documentation/plugins/VanillaSDL2.md

 ### Screen Config

-The screen config defines size of the visible screen and thus defines the windows size, the window title (use *%1%* as an placeholder for the frame rate) and the size of a single tile.
+The screen config defines size of the visible screen and thus defines the windows size, the maximum frame rate, the window title (use *%1%* as an placeholder for the frame rate) and the size of a single tile.
 The screen size should be a multiple of the tile size or else it will be cropped accordingly.

     screen:

+        fps: <int>

         height: <int>
         width: <int>